MICHAEL J. SPYCHALSKI

 Mr. Spychalski was born and raised in Michigan City, Indiana.
-In 1999, he received his Bachelor of Science degree majoring in Finance with an emphasis in Management Information Systems and French from Indiana State University, Terre Haute, Indiana.
-In 2002, Mr. Spychalski earned his Doctor of Jurisprudence from the University of Tulsa, College of Law and was a member of the Honorary Delta Theta Phi Legal Fraternity for International Law.
-He was admitted to the State Bar of Texas in 2010, Oklahoma in 2003, and to the District of Columbia Bar in 2007.
+In 1999, he received his Bachelor of Science Degree majoring in Finance with emphasis in Management Information Systems and French from Indiana State University, Terre Haute, Indiana.
+In 2002, Mr. Spychalski earned his Doctorate of Jurisprudence from the University of Tulsa, College of Law and was a member of the Honorary Delta Theta Phi Legal Fraternity for International Law.
+He was admitted to the State Bar of Texas in 2010, Oklahoma in 2003 and to the District of Columbia Bar in 2007.

-Mr. Spychalski has made it his mission to protect immigrants’ rights in virtually any immigration case.
-He strives to stay current with the ever-changing immigration law.
-He is a trial lawyer and has been advocating his clients' cases in the courtroom since he tried his first case as a licensed legal intern at the age of 23.
-Since then, he has tried numerous trials in both criminal and immigration court, successfully defending illegal aliens and permanent residents from being removed from the United States.
-His criminal experience has proven invaluable in dealing with immigration law.
-Whether it is a person who is trying to gain permanent residency or citizenship, or a person trying to stay in the United States, Mr. Spychalski is a zealous advocate for all aliens.
+Mr. Spychalski has made it his mission to protect immigrant’s rights in virtually any immigration case.
+He strives to stay current with the ever changing immigration law.
+He is a trial lawyer and has been advocating his clients' cases in the courtroom since he tried his first case as a licensed legal intern at the age of Twenty-Three (23).
+Since then, he has tried numerous trials in both Criminal and Immigration Court, successfully defending illegal aliens and permanent residents from being removed from the United States.
+His criminal experience has proven invaluable in dealing with Immigration Law.
+Whether it is a person who is trying to get permanent residency, citizenship, or a person trying to stay in the United States, Mr. Spychalski is a zealous advocate for all aliens.

-Mr. Spychalski was voted by peers as a Top Attorney in Fort Worth Magazine 2015.
-Also, he has a chapter titled “Investigating an Immigration Law Case and Developing a Litigation Strategy” published by Aspatore Books, a Thomson Reuters business, in the book titled “The Minds: Litigation Strategies for Immigration Issues.”
+Mr. Spychalski was voted by peers a Top Attorney in Fort Worth Magazine 2015.
+Also, he has a chapter titled “Investigating an Immigration Law Case and Developing a Litigation Strategy” published by Aspatore Books, a Thomson Reuters business in the book titled “The Minds: Litigation Strategies for Immigration Issues.”

 Mr. Spychalski is a member of the Texas State Bar Association.
-Moreover, while at Bailey and Galyen, he grew the Immigration Department from one attorney to three.
-He oversees and serves as lead counsel on immigration files and handles trials for the firm's clients statewide and nationally.
+Moreover, while at Bailey and Galyen, grew the Immigration Department from one attorney to the need for three attorneys.
+He oversees and serves as lead counsel on immigration files and handles trials for the Firm's clients statewide and nationally.